Eleanor Callow: Overview profile

 During her career, Callow was among the most feared sluggers of the AAGPBL.
 A four-time All-Star, she was the Babe Ruth or Tris Speaker equivalent of the AAGPBL, accumulating more home runs and triples than any other player in league history.
-A rare combination of power, speed, patience at the plate and fielding in a multiskilled package, she also overwhelmed opposite teams with her speed, by drawing walks, stealing bases, and catching difficult fly balls.
+She was known for power, speed, patience at the plate and fielding.
+She overwhelmed opposite teams with her speed, by drawing walks, stealing bases, and catching difficult fly balls.